Mother's Fight For Justice Continues After Son's Alleged Killer Goes Free

-MURPHYSBORO, IL — Gaege Bethune was found guilty of the first-degree murder of Pravin Varughese back in June.
-But this week, a judge tossed out the guilty verdict.
+Gaege Bethune was found guilty of the first-degree murder of Pravin Varughese in June 2018.
+But in September that year, a judge tossed out the guilty verdict.
 Bethune was released on bond, and is now free.

 The judge has ordered a new trial for Bethune, reportedly because he decided that the instructions the jury received in the initial hearing were not clear and the jury may have been confused.
 The judge stated that the indictment “could have been drafted with better words.”